poissonconsulting/datacheckr/README.md

 #> Vector 'mpg' violates assertion 'within_bounds' 32 times (e.g. [21] at index 1)
 ```

-The error is not that helpful for a user who is not familiar with the internals of a function that has just thrown that error.
+The error message is not that helpful for a user who is not familiar with the internals of a function that has just thrown that error.

-The same test using `datacheckr` only exported function `check_data`
+The same test using the `datacheckr::check_data()` function produces an error message which is more likely to allow the end user to diagnose the problem.

 ``` r
 library(datacheckr)
 check_data(mtcars, list(mpg = c(0,1)))
 #> Error: the values in column mpg in mtcars must lie between 0 and 1
 ```

-produces an error message which is more likely to allow the end user to diagnose the problem.

 ### Intuitive Checks